 Music has had a strong influence on Marcus' life since early childhood.
 He started playing a multitude of string instruments very early on, and finally decided to learn both violin and woodworking at the age of 12.
 After realizing that both of these skills could be merged into one, he began performing minor repairs for the stringed instruments at the middle school in his hometown: Hingham, Massachusetts.
-He continued to do repairs for the district until his graduation from high school in 2013.
+He continued doing repairs for the district until his graduation from high school.
 Marcus continued to follow his passion and enrolled in the violin making and repair program at the North Bennet Street School in Boston, Massachusetts.
-He completed the three year program, and joined the team at Vermont Violins shortly afterwards to gain more experience as a luthier.
+He completed the three year program, and joined the team at Vermont Violins shortly afterwards.
+Marcus is a member of the Violin Society of America.
+He goes annually to the Oberlin Acoustics Workshop.
 Marcus is also a self taught blacksmith, having begun at the age of 14 with the intent of making better tools for the luthierie trade.

 Jongwon Lee joins us at Vermont Violins from Seoul, South Korea.
 A student of Tschu ho Lee and Brian Derber at the Chicago School of Violin Making, Jong has dedicated himself to the craft of lutherie for almost 30 years.
 Jongwon's impressive achievements include repair/restoration projects on Rostropovich's Maggini cello, Pablo Casal's D'Espine cello and Alan Berg's Strad.
 In addition to an impressive repair and restoration resume, Jongwon has built over 60 violins, 6 violas and 2 cellos.